Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Tzanev's property T and relation to the Schlichting completion

 {\bf \emph{Proof:}} The left to right direction follows directly from Proposition \ref{(G,K) has T implies (G,H) has T}.

 For the other implication, assume that the pair $(\sg, \sh)$ has property (T).
 Let $\pi: \sg \to \mathcal{U}({H})$ be a unitary representation that has almost $\sg$-invariant vectors.
 We must prove that $\pi$ has nontrivial $\sg$-invariant vectors.
-This will follow immediately from property (T) of $(\sg, \sh)$ if we can prove that $\pi$ has $\sh$-invariant almost $\sg$-invariant vectors.
+This will follow immediately from property (T) of $(\sg, \sh)$ if we prove that $\pi$ has $\sh$-invariant almost $\sg$-invariant vectors.
+However, this can be achieved using the compactness of $\sh$.
+Wo leave the details to the reader. {}\\